 If you don’t know how you are spending your money, you are probably wasting a lot of it.
 Tracking your spending is a good idea.
 It helps you avoid poor spending habits and cultivate healthy ones.

 Good money management starts with self-awareness.
 You must be aware of your earnings and spending across all categories.
 While you can do it on your own, many money management apps may be helpful.
 Another great idea is to find an accountability partner.
 They will keep you on track and ensure that you aren’t spending more than necessary.
 Once you know where your money is going, you can start making plans to do better.
+Lastly, take some tips from an expert personal finance speaker who knows the ins and outs of keeping a budget.

 6. Build Up Your Savings